One of the first questions people ask when considering adopting these little fish is, “How long do betta fish live?”

 Remember, your food MUST be betta-specific.
-If it is not, it can cause constipation and other ailments that could seriously hurt and possibly kill your fish.
+If not, it can cause constipation and other ailments that could seriously hurt and kill your fish.

 So chances are, you will need to look into getting a tank heater for your little guy.
 If you’re looking for a fish that doesn’t require this type of equipment, look into getting a non-tropical fish, like a goldfish.